STANDARD CONDITIONS OF TRADING

 1.1 No agent or employee of TSI Central Station has TSI Central Station’s authority to alter or vary these conditions either by an oral or written undertaking or promise given before or after receipt of these conditions, nor shall any act or omission by TSI Central Station be construed as a variation or waiver of any of these conditions.
 If any legislation is applicable to any business undertaken in terms hereof, these conditions shall as regard such business be read as subject to such legislation and nothing in these conditions shall be construed as a surrender by TSI Central Station of any of its rights or immunities or as an increase of any of its responsibilities or liabilities

-2.1 The terms and conditions as set out herein, shall govern the relationship between TSI Central Station and the Client in each and every Contract of Service between them, including Contracts of Service entered into subsequent to the contract formed by the Client’s initial acceptance of TSI Central Station Estimate/Quotation.
+2.1 The terms and conditions as set out herein, shall govern the relationship between TSI Central Station and the Client in each and every Contract of Service between them, including Contracts of Service entered into subsequently to the contract formed by the Client’s initial acceptance of TSI Central Station Estimate/Quotation.
 The Contract of Service may be carried out by TSI Central Station itself or on its behalf by any Sub-Contractor appointed by it.